ludiosarchive/py2clj-cheatsheet/README.md

-Define and call a function with an optional argument:
+### Define and call a function with an optional argument

 ```python
 def optional_arg(a, b=10):